seandmurray/prose_is/README.md

 Copyright (c) 2020 Seán D. Murray
 SEE MIT LICENSE FILE

 A logic Utility.
+Nil is: null or undefined.
 Make writing node easier, prettier and less error prone.
 Writes and reads more like prose.

 ## Notes

-A new concept of *nil* has been added.
+A new concept of *Nil* has been added.
 Nil is anything that is either undefined or null.

 ## Usage